|April 12||Stationed at the Artillery School of Practice, Fort Ridgley, Minnesota.|

 |April 15-June 17||

 Attached to the Department of the Shenandoah, 1st Division

 |June||Attached to Artillery, 1st Division, 2nd Corps, Army of Virginia|

-  The battery was commanded by Lieutenant Edward D. Muhlenberg and brought 98 men and six Napoleons to the field.
+The battery was commanded by Lieutenant Edward D. Muhlenberg.
+It brought 98 men to the field and was equipped with six Napoleons.

 |September-December||At Maryland Heights|

 |April 27-May 6||